Paula Clarke Bain, BA BSc

 I have worked on many books on economic theory and several student revision guides.

 I have a BA (Hons) in English and American Literature, where particular interests included contemporary drama, Romantic poetry, modernism and postmodernism.
-I have worked on many commissions for books on literary studies, including recent indexes on William Morris and early print culture.
+I have worked on many commissions for books on literary studies, including recent indexes on William Morris, Gothic fiction and early print culture.

 Experience of working on many books of cultural, political and social history, particularly British and American history, and including student revision guides.